 The vibration shaker is a test equipment used to simulate real vibration environment effects in the laboratory.
-Vibration tests use different input signals to excite the specimen on the vibration shaker.
+Vibration tests use different input signals to excite the specimen on the mechanical vibration shaker.
 Vibration tests are mainly divided into sine and random vibrations.
 Because of their different physical processes, there is no strict equivalent relationship between them.
 Therefore, when choosing the test mode, do not convert the severity level from sinusoidal to random.

 The sinusoidal vibration test uses a sinusoidal signal of fixed or variable frequency and amplitude, and only one frequency is applied at each instant.
 The test conditions include frequency range or fixed frequency, amplitude, and test duration.

 Sinusoidal vibration rarely appears as a single-frequency form in real environment.
 Even when measuring acceleration directly on rotating machinery.
 Such as gears and bearings, actual tolerances and clearances usually result in small variations in frequency.
 Some form of random vibration also occurs in the random characteristics of rotating machinery.

 Sinusoidal vibration on the vibration shaker can be described as deterministic motion, which follows certain laws and can be completely determined from the past state at any specified time in the future.
 During the sinusoidal sweep test, this method is usually used to determine the time of failure because this failure is likely to be closely related to a specific frequency, and the correlation effect is not obvious with the random vibration test method.
 Of course, the sinusoidal test method usually takes longer to trigger the failure the random test method, because each frequency sweep only acts on each resonance point for a short time during each frequency sweep process.
 Although only one frequency is applied at any one time, it is indeed possible to maximize a particular resonant peak of the specimen if the sweep rate is slow enough.
 It can also be used to find potentially destructive resonance points, especially during design and development tests.